chunkailam0124/chunkai/_pages/about.md

 Kaggle Data Science Contest - RSNA 2023 Abdominal Trauma Detection **[Ranking: 11\%]** By Radiological Society of North America at 09.2023

-China Undergraduate Mathematical Contest in Modeling (CUMCM) **[Province 3rd Price]** By China Society for Industrial and Applied Mathematics at 09.2023
+China Undergraduate Mathematical Contest in Modeling (CUMCM) **[Province 3rd Prize]** By China Society for Industrial and Applied Mathematics at 09.2023